This article was updated on March 20, 2023, to include findings from the most recent IPCC report.

 Is there any hope then?

-We must accelerate the global transition to clean energy and reach “net zero” emissions as soon possible.
-But as the latest IPCC report shows, we’ll not only need to cut out emissions—we’ll have to remove some of the carbon that’s already in the atmosphere.
+We need bolder global climate commitments, and we need them fast so we can transition to clean energy and reach “net zero” emissions as soon possible.
+And as the IPCC's reports shows, we’ll not only need to cut out emissions—we’ll have to remove some of the carbon that’s already in the atmosphere.
 Fortunately, nature created a powerful technology that does just that: photosynthesis.
 Plants naturally absorb carbon from the air and store it in their roots and in the soil.
-In fact, our green allies could provide nearly a third of the emission reductions we need to stay within the 1.5C threshold.

-The most urgent thing we can do to help nature fight climate change is protect the natural habitats around the world that store billions of tons of this “living carbon.”
+In addition to phasing out fossil fuels, we also need to protect the natural habitats around the world that store billions of tons of this “living carbon.”
 We can also help by changing the way we manage working lands like farms and timber forests so they retain more carbon, and restore natural habitats on lands that have been cleared or degraded.

 What can we do to stop climate change?